MiquelNasarre/FourierS1/README.md

 \psi_n (x) = e^{inx}
 $$

-and the $z_i$'s are the complex points drawn on the plane.
+and the $z_i$'s are the complex points drawn on the plain.

-Then to display it, it calculates the fourier series for each and every coefficient in order to draw the next coefficient circle in the correct position, and for the last one it just displays the function up to a given value of $t$ to give the illusion that the circles are drawing the function.
+Then to display it, it calculates the Fourier series for each and every coefficient in order to draw the next coefficient circle in the correct position, and for the last one it just displays the function up to a given value of $t$ to give the illusion that the circles are drawing the function.
 For reference de Fourier series looks as follows.